 CXFS supports guaranteed-rate I/O (GRIO) version 2 clients on all platforms, and GRIO servers on server-capable administration nodes.
-However, GRIO is disabled by default on Linux.
-See "GRIO on Linux" on page 102.
+However, GRIO is disabled by default on Linux client-only nodes.
+See "GRIO on Linux" on page 104.

 Once installed in a cluster, the superuser can run the following commands from any node in the cluster: